TerryKingston/howto-angular-rails/README.md

     </div>
 </div>
 ```

+the `ng-repeat` directive above says, "Loop through the objects in the list called 'todos' and, one at a time assign them to the variable 'todo', then repeat this element for each one".
+This will repeat the `<div>` element as many times as there are todos in the list.

 now lets add a text input to add more todo's to the list.
 Add the following below the </div> of the list-group:
 ```html